FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 * The first step in a HLS project is to verify the correct function of the C code of the component.
 In order to test the component a _test bench_ is needed, which generates input data for the component and compares the output data with reference data.
 This is the same approach as in VHDL/Verilog design, the difference is that everything is coded in C/C++.
 So what we basically do here is to compile the code for the testbench and component and run the compiled code as application.
 * First open the C sources in Vitis with the _Component Explorer_ and study the code for the component (`fir.c`) and the testbench (`fir_test.c`).
 In the component code you can see a loop _Shift_Accum_Loop_ which codes the functionality of an FIR filter with a shift register `shift_reg[N]` where the coefficients (argument `c[N]`) are multiplied with the shifted data and accumulated in the variable `acc` and returned via the pointer `y`.
 It is good practice to label loops in order to be able to identify them during analysis of the HLS synthesis results.
 * The testbench (`fir_test.c`) defines the coefficients for the FIR filter in the variable `taps[N]`.
 In line 18 the file `out.gold.dat` is opened which contains the input data and the expected output data for comparison.
 In the loop the input and reference data is read and the component top level function is called in line 26.
 Finally the output data generated by the component is compared and an error flag is set, if there are discrepancies.
 An HLS testbench, i.e. the main function, needs to return a value, which is 0 in case of success and 1 if the output data of the component is not correct.
 This is important because the C/RTL Co-Simulation uses the same testbench and also checks the output of the generated VHDL or Verilog code against the reference data.
 This means that an HLS testbench always must be written in such a way that it is self-checking and generates a final pass (0) or fail (1) value as return value.
 * Run the C Simulation by pushing the `Run` button in the _Flow Navigator_ under `C Simulation`.
-A window will pop up and ask you if you want to enable the _Code Analyzer_, you can disable this feature for this tutorial.
+A window will pop up and ask you for some options, insert nothing and push `Run`.
 After simulation is completed you will see the output of the simulation below the editor window in the console area.
+You should see the PASS-Message from the testbench.
 * If you write yourself code you may want to use a debugger by pushing the `Debug` button instead of `Run`.
 Vitis now starts the debugger as shown in the image below.
 Here you have the standard debugger functions like _Continue_, _Step Over_, _Step Into_ etc. (marked in red).
 You can also watch the variables (marked in red) or set break points in the source code editor.
 It is very similar in functionality to the debugger in Visual Studio Code.
 For more information on the debugger you can consult the [Xilinx User Guide](https://docs.amd.com/r/en-US/ug1399-vitis-hls/Debugging-the-HLS-Component).
 * If you want to stop the debugger then push the red square button (`Stop`).
 In order to come back to the normal Vitis view, which you had before you started debugging, you have to push (most left pane) the _Vitis Components_ symbol (marked in green) in the tool bar .